This is Sullivan.

 Sullivan is our son.
 We will always fight for his life.

-In March, our family is joining ALSF for the inaugural Lemon Climb Houston and climbing the stairs to the top of Chase Tower, the tallest building in Texas.
+In March, our family is joining ALSF for the second annual Lemon Climb Houston and climbing the stairs to the top of 600 Travis Building, the tallest building in Texas.
 We will climb and we will fight so that our son and children just like him get the cures they need to survive and thrive.

 There is no history of childhood cancer in our family.
 The causes for most pediatric cancers are not understood.
 It happened to Sullivan.
 It can happen to anyone.